 And the busy of today often leaves families ill prepared to support the woman who has always been THEIR support system.

 Women here in India don’t talk openly about issues relating to menopause, and many seem to have forgotten the simple life-style changes that are needed to make this time a journey to freedom.

-I know of families where a visit to the gynaecologist is considered a “woman’s issue” and men don’t get involved.
+For some families, a visit to the gynaecologist is considered a “woman’s issue” and men don’t get involved.
 And this often deprives women of support from their husbands or partners, something they desperately need at this stage in their lives.

 Many Indian women just don’t know enough about menopause, to know when they need to visit a doctor.
 To know that it’s important to have a doctor who has both the qualifications and the experience with helping women through this stage of life.

 Older women who have not been able to help themselves often freeze and change the subject when younger women try to talk to them.

 I’m talking about this because I think opening up this subject is the only way to help women who are struggling.
 And help them know that it doesn’t need to be this way.

 Here’s some poetry relating to cultural ideas that affect the quality of family support for menopausal women